MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/6-preview-approve-deployment.md

 What-if sometimes shows that a resource will change when actually no change will happen.
 This is called *noise*.
 We're working to reduce these problems, but we need your help.
 [Please report these problems](https://aka.ms/whatifissues).

 After you see the output of the what-if operation, you can determine whether to continue on to the deployment.
 This step typically involves a human reviewing the output from the what-if command, and then making a decision about whether the identified changes are reasonable.
-If a human reviewer decides that the changes are reasonable, they can manually approve the workflow to continue.
+If a human reviewer decides that the changes are reasonable, they can manually approve the workflow run.

 To learn more about the what-if command, see the Microsoft Learn module [Preview Azure deployment changes by using what-if](/learn/modules/arm-template-whatif/).

 ## Environments

 In GitHub Actions, an *environment* represents the place to which your solution is deployed.
 Environments provide features that help when you work with complex deployments.
 In a future module, you'll learn more about environments and their features.
 For now, we'll focus on their ability to add required reviewers to your workflow.

+You create an environment by TODO.

 After you create an environment you can reference it in any jobs in your workflow: